gboeing/osmnx/docs/internals.rst

 Internals Reference
 ===================

-This is the complete OSMnx internals reference, including private internal functions.
+This is the complete OSMnx internals reference for developers, including private internal modules and functions.
 If you are instead looking for a user guide to OSMnx's public API, see the :doc:`osmnx`.

 osmnx._api module
 -----------------